cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | NG ] Reflexive accusative-to-genitive

-This alternation are maybe better considered to be different meanings of the verbs.
+Examples of this alternation are maybe better considered to be different meanings of the verbs.
 However, the semantics of both counterparts are close enough to be noted as a special kind of diathesis.
+For example, the verb *annehmen* means 'to accept' in \Next[a], but 'to take care of' in \Next[b].

+\ex.
+ \a.
+Er nimmt das Problem an. ('akzeptieren')
+ \b.
+Er nimmt sich des Problemes an. ('kümmern')

 **Attested Verbs**